 Contact us » Learn more about funding opportunities!

 CIT is now accepting applications for the Active Learning Faculty Fellowship, running from Summer to Fall 2017.
 The fellowship will help faculty achieve greater student learning and deeper engagement with course material by using active learning and flipped classroom techniques proven successful at Duke and elsewhere.

 CIT mini grants provide seed money to Duke faculty to support the implementation of active learning or student-centered learning in undergraduate courses.

-The Instructional Technology Fellows program provides year-long support for a group of faculty working together to incorporate instructional technology into the curriculum of a program or department to improve teaching and learning.
+The CIT Faculty Fellows program provides semester- or year-long support and development for a group of faculty working together to incorporate new and innovative pedagogies into the curriculum of a program or department.

 The Fellowship is open to groups of five or more full-time Duke faculty.
-Each faculty participant receives $500 per semester, and the group receives extensive support and training from CIT’s expert staff.
+Each faculty participant receives $500 per semester, and the group receives extensive consulting from CIT’s expert staff.